 Trump Insists Iran Wants to Negotiate with US

-Despite tensions between the United States and Iran, U.S. President Donald Trump says a negotiated solution is possible.
+Despite tensions between the United States and Iran, President Donald Trump says a negotiated solution is possible.
 Trump told reporters Wednesday that Iranians "want to talk" and make a deal.
-His remarks came a day after Iranian President Hassan Rouhani said his country will never negotiate with the United States but may consider multilateral talks if Washington removes all the sanctions on Iran.
-VOA's Zlatica Hoke reports the United States announced new measures against Iran Wednesday.
+His remarks came a day after Iranian President Hassan Rouhani said his country will never negotiate with the U.S. but may consider multilateral talks if Washington removes all sanctions imposed on Iran.
+VOA's Zlatica Hoke reports Washington announced new measures against Tehran Wednesday.